jasperproject/jasper-client/README.md

 ***NOTE: THIS IS A WORK IN PROGRESS, PLEASE MAKE A PULL REQUEST IF YOU THINK YOU CAN HELP.***

+I just found a project that has much more support and a much bigger community that continues the jasper project.
+See link here: https://github.com/NaomiProject/Naomi

 Client code for the Jasper voice computing platform.
 Jasper is an open source platform for developing always-on, voice-controlled applications.